You are at an exciting time in your professional journey. The next three years will shape you professionally and

 Our program has been developing full-spectrum rural physicians for over two decades, and have been very successful in placing our graduates in Western North Carolina.
 As Hendersonville has grown, however, we have seen a rising challenge of continuing to develop rural physicians in a town that has become more vibrant and less rural.
 Through multiple sites affiliated with Blue Ridge Health, our residents establish themselves at rural clinics in multiple mountain towns outside Henderson County.
 In their second and third year, residents spend 1-2 days per month at these smaller clinics to develop their own patient panel and improve their skills in rural medicine.

-Point-of-care ultrasound (POCUS) is used in our hospital and continuity clinics with brand new handheld Butterfly devices.
-Ultrasound is taught in formal courses held 2-3 times yearly, as well as in didactics.
-Further hands-on training is incorporated into our procedural skills rotation and residents are encouraged to use skills daily in their continuity clinics as well.
+Point-of-care ultrasound (POCUS) is used in our hospital and continuity clinics with handheld Butterfly devices.
+Ultrasound is taught in formal courses as well as in didactics, typically 6-7 times per year.
+Residents are encouraged to use these skills daily in their continuity clinics but further hands-on training is incorporated into our procedural skills rotation.
+Furthermore, residents can choose to use elective time dedicated to additional POCUS training.

 Despite the national reduction in scope of practice in family medicine, our program has remained committed to full-spectrum training.
 Our goal is to train a generation of physicians who are ready to practice anywhere in the world and tackle whatever community needs they encounter.
 We continue to work with our local health systems to expand the scope of practice of family doctors and to improve the health of Western North Carolina.